krypt0k1/CryptographyProjects/README.md

 - All hosts must have the nCipher CNG and CSP wizards installed.
 The wizards come pre-installed by default with an installation of Security World Client Software.
 - All hosts must have the same Security World (environment for HSM keys).

-Procedure
+# Installing the Security World Software and nCipher CSP's #
 --------------------

 1. Install Security World Software (contact Entrust Support for a download link at nshield.support@entrust.com, requires an active contract with their HSM's)
 2. Load or create your Security World.
-3.
-4. Register the CNG and CSP wizards on each host.
+3. Register the CNG and CSP wizards on each host.

 ![image](https://github.com/krypt0k1/CryptographyProjects/assets/111711434/c11ddbcc-bda0-41e8-8ead-16563059b059)